redis-rs/redis-rs/README.md

     connection.json_set(key, path, b)?

     // you'll need to use serde_json (or some other json lib) to deserialize the results from the bytes
-    // It will always be a Vec, if no results were found at the path it'll be an empty array }
+    // It will always be a Vec, if no results were found at the path it'll be an empty Vec }

 ```